 - a.
 Remove and dispose of handholes unless otherwise specified in the contract documents. - b.
-Restore disturbed surfaces to match adjacent areas.
+Restore disturbed surfaces to match adjacent areas. - c.
+Place suitable backfill material according to Section 2552 of the Standard Specifications.
+Backfill is incidental to each handhole being removed and will not be paid for separately. - d.
+Apply seed and fertilizer to the disturbed areas in accordance with the contract documents.

-L. Wire and Cable.
+K. Wire and Cable.

 - a.
 Install wire and cable in accordance with the contract documents and the manufacturer's recommendations. - b.
-All installations and connections shall comply with the contract documents and all generally accepted codes and standards. - c.
+Before wire or cable is installed inside existing conduit, clear the conduit of deleterious material.
+The cost of clearing the existing conduit will be subsidiary to wire or cable installation. - c.
+All installations and connections shall comply with the contract documents and all generally accepted codes and standards. - d.
 The Engineer will resolve all conflicts.